 Note: In our admission process, all scores are expressed as ACT or ACT equivalents, based on concordance tables (2008, 2016) developed by the College Board for SAT scores.

 If you took the ACT more than one time, a superscore is calculated based on the highest score achieved in each of the four test areas.
 We don’t use the optional essay.

 For the SAT, we superscore using only the Evidence-based Reading and Writing (ERW) and Math (M) scores.
 We don’t use the optional essay.

 The test score used in decisions will be the highest of an ACT superscore or SAT superscore.

 We use ACT and equivalent math SAT scores to determine eligibility to take math classes at UT.
 Visit the Department of Math’s website for requirements.

-*Although many students have the option to submit standardized test scores, there are some students who will still be required to provide SAT or ACT scores.
+*There are some students seeking admission for Fall 2022 or Spring 2023 who will still be required to provide SAT or ACT scores.
 These students are required to include their standardized test scores on the application:

 - Students who have attended a school not using alpha or numerical grades

 International students have separate testing requirements.
 Visit our International Students admissions page for more information.